johndaudelin/cs643-programming-assignment/README.md

     $ mvn clean install package
     $ cd ..

-Run the following command to securely copy the car-recognition .jar file to one of your EC2's, which we'll call EC2-A:
+Now, run the following command to securely copy the car-recognition .jar file to one of your EC2's, which we'll call EC2-A:

     $ scp -i ~/cs643.pem car-recognition/target/car-recognition-1.0-SNAPSHOT.jar ec2-user@<YOUR_PUBLIC_DNS_FOR_EC2_A>:~/car-recognition.jar